KivalEvan/BeatSaber-MappingUtility/README.md

 ### Installing

-Clone or fork the project and install dependencies with `yarn`.
+Clone or fork the project and install dependencies with `npm i`.

 ### Deploying

-Run the development server with `yarn dev`, the URL will be given in the CLI.
+Run the development server with `npm run dev`, the URL will be given in the CLI.

-To run the app locally, `yarn build` for the first time setup, then `yarn preview` to run the server.
+To run the app locally, `npm run build` for the first time setup, then `npm run preview` to run the server.

 ## Contributing